David Blackburn (Royal Navy officer): First Fleet and related correspondence

 Supply was part of the advance party of ships which arrived in Botany Bay on 18 January.
-Blackburn also joined Phillip's expedition in search of a better location for the settlement, and describes Sydney Harbour as "excellent and extensive".
+Governor Arthur Phillip's letters to Blackburn are held at the National Library of Australia.
+Blackburn joined Phillip's expedition in search of a better location for the settlement, and describes Sydney Harbour as "excellent and extensive".

 Death

-He died of illness on 10 January 1795 at Haslar Naval Hospital, Gosport, Hampshire, England.
+He died of illness on 10 January 1795 at Royal Hospital Haslar, Gosport, Hampshire, England.